kasskianpoor/ExpenseShare/README.md

 4. **Run the Frontend Project:**

     - In the second terminal, run the frontend project:

         ```shell
         cd ClientExpenseShare
         npm install
         ```

+    - If npm install didn't work, make sure you have node installed on your system [here](https://nodejs.org/en).

 5. **Check Angular CLI:**